Lordyphon2021/LordyLink-online-firmware-updater/README.md

 # LordyLink

-this QT-based GUI application connects a PC to an ATMega 644PA microcontroller-based embedded Eurorack Synth Controller for updating and user-data management purposes via USB.
+this QT-based GUI application connects a PC to an ATMega 644PA-based Eurorack Synth Controller via USB for online firmware updating and user-data management.

 USE CASE 1: FIRMWARE UPDATE:        app loads all available firmware versions from manufacturer website and displays them in a QTableView.